imaneamirat/backup-wordpress/README.md

 This value can be changed with the parameter "-d Number" to retrieve from remote folder "dayJ-Number"

+The backup files are copied locally in the folder /data/backup/RESTORE-DATE

 3) Decrypt using AES 256

 4) Import SQL backup  in MySQL and untar Site backup in WordPress Apache folder